Risk disclosure: Trading involves substantial risk of loss. Full disclaimer →

 Where it falls short: The AI coaching is a useful starting point but it identifies patterns at the level of summary statistics, not at the level of the underlying decision-making process.
 It will tell you that your losing trades cluster in the last hour of the session, but it cannot tell you why, or distinguish between strategic error and psychological deterioration as the cause.
 The subscription pricing at higher tiers is meaningful.
 No real-time capability.

-Who it is genuinely suited for: Active traders who want low-friction journaling with automatic data import, cloud access, and a modern interface.
+Who it is suited for: Active traders who want low-friction journaling with automatic data import, cloud access, and a modern interface.

 Part 2: Analytics Platforms